 Total event space: 7,000 square feet

 253 W. 125th St., Harlem, Manhattan

 This legendary Harlem theater debuted in 1914 as Hurtig & Seamon’s New Burlesque Theater before being renamed and opened to African-American patrons in 1934.
-The Apollo launched the careers of luminaries like Ella Fitzgerald and Jimi Hendrix, and features two spaces for private events: the 1,500-seat Mainstage, which was completely renovated in 2005, and the 1,680-square-foot Soundstage, a flexible space that can accommodate up to 225 attendees.
+The Apollo launched the careers of many musical luminaries and comedy legends and features two spaces for private events: the 1,500-seat Mainstage, which was completely renovated in 2005, and the 1,680-square-foot Soundstage, a flexible space that can accommodate up to 225 attendees.

 Total event space: 4,891 square feet